amhou/resume/RESUME.md

 *Software Development Engineer, May 2015 - Current*

 * Appstore analytics with a Ruby on Rails application for MobileDevHQ.
+* Web crawling and data ingestion of over 2 billion data points daily.
+* Architecting microservices using Docker, Resque, and Ruby.

 ####Amazon.com, Inc.
 *Software Development Engineer, February 2013 - April 2015*